titusse3/glushkov-automata/module_graphviz.md

 - La fonction `nonClusteredParams :: GraphvizParams n nl el () nl `, permet de ne pas se soucier des `Cluster`.

+# Ajout des `Cluster`

+- On doit donc utilisé la fonction `defaultParams :: GraphvizParams n nl el cl nl `, car on doit ajouter des clusters.
+- De ce constat, on doit implémenter `clusterBy` et `clusterID`.

+# Paramettre de `GraphvizParams`

+`isDirected :: Bool` True if the graph is directed; False otherwise.

+`globalAttributes :: [GlobalAttributes]` The top-level global Attributes for the entire graph.

+`clusterBy :: (n, nl) -> NodeCluster cl (n, l)` A function to specify which cluster a particular node is in.

+`isDotCluster :: cl -> Bool` Is this "cluster" actually a cluster, or just a sub-graph?

+`clusterID :: cl -> GraphID` The name/identifier for a cluster.

+`fmtCluster :: cl -> [GlobalAttributes]` Specify which global attributes are applied in the given cluster.

+`fmtNode :: (n, l) -> Attributes` The specific Attributes for a node.

+`fmtEdge :: (n, n, el) -> Attributes` The specific Attributes for an edge.